Polar OH1 +, a "new" sensor from Polar that now has ANT+.

-So at this time, in addition to the OH1+ presented today, Polar is expanding the number of ANT+ compatible sensors through a software update that both the H10 and the original OH1 will receive "in the next few days" and you will be able to follow from here.
+So at this point, in addition to the OH1+ they introduced today, Polar is expanding the number of ANT+ compatible sensors through a software update that both the H10 and the original OH1 will receive "in the next few days" and that 1TP10After the H10 and the original OH1 will receive "in the next few days". from here.

 This makes both sensors one of the best for all the features they offer.
 Polar H10 now offers up to 4 connections ways to transmit:

 - Bluetooth Smart, channel 2.
 To connect to another device other than the first